puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 On Windows, PowerShell 2.0 or greater is supported.

 PDK functions, such as creating classes, testing, and validation, are supported only on modules created with PDK.

+Modules created with PDK are supported with all Puppet and Ruby version combinations currently under maintenance.
+See open source [Puppet](https://docs.puppet.com/puppet/latest/about_agent.html) and [Puppet Enterprise](https://puppet.com/misc/puppet-enterprise-lifecycle) lifecycle pages for details.

 {:.task}
 ## Install PDK on Linux-based systems